Privacy Policy

 of interests.

-Right to object to the processing of personal data for
+Right to object to the processing of personal data for marketing purposes

 If, within the scope of direct advertising measures, you have